ramadis/toptal-backend-node/Goal.md

 # Frontend
-* Implement at least three roles with different permission levels:

 * Filter by dates from-to, time from-to (e.g. how much calories have I had for lunch each day in the last month if lunch is between 12 and 15h).

 # Backend